Monica Kucher, D.V.M

 Grooming has not just been a job for me over the last 10 years it has become my passion.
 Grooming is not only about beautifying, but it is part of a pet's health.
 I take pride in educating each pet parent because each pet is special in their own way!
 I have perfected my skills working with young pets, learning the ropes, and dealing with geriatric pets needing extra TLC and to those with behavioral issues.
 I myself have 2 Saint Bernards, 2 cats (who think they are dogs), and 2 horses.
 I share my love for animals with my wonderful husband and our 3 kids.
 A family is definitely not complete without a four-legged member!

 Have you ever wondered who the lovely voice welcoming you into Good Hands is?
 It's our grooming receptionist Kim.
-She started her dream job May 8, 2008 after being referred to GHvH with her beloved Chihuahua, Oscar, who was diagnosed with cancer.
+She started her dream job May 8, 2008 after being referred to GHVH with her beloved Chihuahua, Oscar, who was diagnosed with cancer.
 She fell in love with the place and the caring doctors who took such great care of Oscar.
 After working at Arby's on Atlanta Highway for 35 years, she joined the Good Hands family.
-She resides in Watkinsville with her husband Keith and her collection of 8 dogs and 10 cats.
-She has two grown sons, Clint, owner of Creed Fitness, his lovely wife Leah and granddaughter Salem, and Tyler, who graduated from West Georgia College after a 4 year baseball scholarship.
-Kim spends her spare time extreme couponing, taking care of her mini zoo, and spending as much time with her granddaughter as possible.
+She resides in Watkinsville with her husband Keith and her collection of seven dogs and ten cats.
+She has two grown sons, Clint, owner of Creed Fitness, his lovely wife Leah and granddaughters Salem and Raema, and Tyler, who graduated from West Georgia College after a 4 year baseball scholarship.
+Tyler and his spouse Jacqueline recently had their daughter Rylee.
+Kim spends her spare time extreme couponing, taking care of her mini zoo, and spending as much time with her granddaughters as possible.